This Sunday at Sardis:

 Join us on Sunday mornings at 10:00 a.m. for Adult Sunday School classes!
 We have classes with different focuses and styles of learning and teaching.
 Contact Joe B. Martin if you’d like help determining which class is best for your interests.

-- Salty Fish Fellowship meets in Room 210 & Zoom: We are a community connected by fellowship, learning, and service.
-On Sunday morning, both in person and on Zoom, we use an open discussion of resources selected by the leaders.
+• Salty Fish Fellowship meets in Room 210 & Zoom: We are a community connected by fellowship, learning, and service.
+On Sunday mornings, both in person and on Zoom, we use an open discussion format of resources selected by class leaders.
 Our diversity of life experiences and ages enriches those discussions.
-The fall of 2025 begins with the book: “Practicing: Changing Yourself to Change the World” by Kathy Escobar.
-The author says she is inspired by people who have an “authentic desire to live out their faith in a tangible way”.
-We invite you to join us in this practical and encouraging conversation.
+We will be studying “Being Presbyterian in a Dysvangelical America”.
+We invite you to join us on Sunday mornings and on our periodic service and recreational activities.
 Current leaders are Anne and Ed Shoaf, George Galleher, Tom Bowling, and Clyde Preslar.
+All are welcome to join!
 Contact Ed Shoaf for the Zoom information.

-- Crossroads meets in Room 211: Crossroads is a lecture-style Bible study class that focuses on the Books of the Bible.
-The year will start off focusing on Genesis.
-Led by Jan Rosser, Chuck Bohlen, Dave Archer and occasional guest teachers.
+• Crossroads meets in Room 211: Crossroads is a lecture-style Bible study class that focuses on the Books of the Bible.
+Led by Jan Rosser, Chuck Bohlen, and Dave Archer this class will be studying the book of Genesis this spring.
+For more information, contact Chuck Bohlen.

 Mustard Seed Groups – Small Group Ministry